KyberNetwork/KyberWidget/etheremon.md

  href="https://widget-etheremon.knstats.com/?mode=dom&etheremonAddr=0x11f9f4ce02f3a4e2ae37f8dedf23e882fd67b2c0&monsterId=106&monsterName=Ikopi&monsterAvatar=https%3A%2F%2Fwww.etheremon.com%2F325db34365c36c186fd2217ace32591c.png"
  name="KyberWidget - Powered by KyberNetwork" title="Buy with tokens">Buy</a>
 ```
 Button's title and text can be changed if desired.
+You could add multiple buttons into a page.

 The widget supports 3 modes, which you specify by setting `mode` param of the button's `href`.
 - New tab (default): The widget will open in new browser tab.